 As we can see the Approov integration into an existing server is simple, easy and is done with just a few lines of code.

-If you have not done it already, now is the time to follow the Approov Shapes Demo Server walk-through to gain an appreciation for how it all works together.
+If you have not done it already, now is the time to follow the Approov Shapes API Server walk-through to gain an appreciation for how it all works together.

 Let's see how to query the Java Spring stateless API from Postman with the collection we told you to install in the requirements section.

 For your convenience the Postman collection includes a token that only expires in the very distant future for this call "Approov Token with valid signature and expire time".
 For the call "Expired Approov Token with valid signature" an expired token is also included.

 Postman view with an Approov token correctly signed and not expired:

 Postman view with token correctly signed but this time it is expired: